 Social Media Director

-This honour is granted to individuals who have provided outstanding long-term service of more than ten years to Orthopaedic Manual and Manipulative Physiotherapy.
+This honour is granted to individuals who have provided outstanding long-term service of more than twenty years to Orthopaedic Manual and Manipulative Physiotherapy.

 2012 and Prior